shardkul/Anyfin_Assignment/README.md

 ------------------------------------------------------------------------------------------------
 Task 1
 ------------------------------------------------------------------------------------------------
+Added a pdf illustrating an ER diagram for the database schema provided under fundamentals_task folder

 ------------------------------------------------------------------------------------------------
 Task 2
 ------------------------------------------------------------------------------------------------
+All the queries for the problem statements mentioned in task 2 are added as separate sql files under basicQueries_task folder

 ------------------------------------------------------------------------------------------------
 Task 3
 ------------------------------------------------------------------------------------------------
+Dataset creation problem statement solution query is added the the sql file under datasets_task folder

 ------------------------------------------------------------------------------------------------
 Instructions for task 4 & 5 to deploys dags: